Advoca Health Ltd

 - Auditing and Monitoring: We implement auditable logging on our database and web console to monitor and audit database access.

-- Personal Data Minimisation: We use AI to greatly minimise your personal identifiable information being present in transcripts and summaries.
+- Personal Data Minimisation: We use AI to greatly minimise your personally identifiable information being present in transcripts and summaries.

 - Anonymisation: When you consent for us to process your data for the purposes described in 3(d) we use a robust process to fully anonymise your transcripts and summaries.
 After this process it is not possible to trace this data back to you.